1959 Nash Metropolitan

 -3 Speed Manual Transmission

-(Please note: If you happen to be viewing this 1959 Nash Metropolitan and its matching trailer on a website other than our Garage Kept Motors site, it's possible that you've only seen some of our many photographs of these vehicles due to website limitations.
+(Please note: If you happen to be viewing this 1959 Nash Metropolitan on a website other than our Garage Kept Motors site, it's possible that you've only seen some of our many photographs of these vehicles due to website limitations.
 To be sure you access all the more than 175 photographs, as well as a short walk-around-and-startup video, please go to our main website: GarageKeptMotors.)

 “The Metropolitan makes friends standing still.
 Driving one anywhere is a bonus.” –Automobile Magazine, October 2007